Key protection cover

 - Cover for wear and tear.

 - Worldwide cover for key lost, stolen or damaged.

 What's not covered?

-- We will only provide a replacement key and one duplicate key for each key covered under a valid claim.
+We will only provide one replacement key and one duplicate key for each key covered under a valid claim.

 Frequently asked questions

 Key protection cover, also known as key care cover, is insurance aimed at helping you cover the costs of a lost, stolen or broken key, as well as lock replacement.
 Although some car insurance policies include a level of key protection, it is often available as an insurance add-on which offers a broader level of cover.

 When included as standard in your car insurance policy, key protection cover, which is sometimes referred to as key insurance, will often cover the replacement of:

 - Locks that can be opened by the missing key.

 - Keys, lock transmitter, entry card and central locking system.